Why Des Moines has Beggars' Night

 Detroit has Hell Night.

-Carbondale, Ill., used to have Fright Night.
+Carbondale, Illinois, used to have Fright Night.

 When it comes to bizarre local Halloween traditions, however, few communities can match the Des Moines metro area and its 60-plus-year-old ritual of - well, let's just call it Bad Joke Night.